leclairb/github-basics/README.md

  2. Click on the green button to the left of the branch dropdown.
  3. Make sure the base fork is `user/github-basics` and the base branch is `master`.
 (You may need to click "Edit" to change this.)
  4. Make sure the head fork is `c320vws/github-basics` and the head branch is `master`.
 (You may need to click "Edit" and "compare across forks" to change this.)
+ 5. If it says "There isn't anything to compare," skip to step 2.
- 5. Click "Create Pull Request", and then "send pull request".
+ 6. Click "Create Pull Request", and then "send pull request".
- 6. Because this is your personal repo, on the next page you will be able to "Merge pull request."
+ 7. Because this is your personal repo, on the next page you will be able to "Merge pull request."
 Click on this and then "Confirm merge."
- 7. If you are unable to merge, please email Matt for help.
+ 8. If you are unable to merge, please email Matt for help.
 2. If you have completed step one successfully, submit pull request to parent repo.
  1. Go to `user/github-basics` and make sure that you are in the master branch.
  2. Click on the green button to the left of the branch dropdown.